 Imagine what a huge difference we could make if everyone made a small donation to the causes they care about.

 And while I am not a huge fan of email, I do appreciate being added to nonprofit organizations’ email lists.
-I don’t read every word of every email, but being on their email list gives me a front-row seat to watch them in action throughout the year, and this helps me make a more informed decision about who to support with bigger donations.On #GivingTuesday spread small donations around to every organization you think is doing an amazing job! ??
-Click To Tweet
+I don’t read every word of every email, but being on their email list gives me a front-row seat to watch them in action throughout the year, and this helps me make a more informed decision about who to support with bigger donations.On #GivingTuesday, it feels good to spread small donations around to every organization you know is doing an amazing job! 😊🧡🌍 Click To Tweet

-I challenge you to give something to at least one organization before midnight tonight.
-If you have to choose between now and year end, give when you can.
-Not only will your donation be greatly appreciated, it might even be doubled or tripled!
+I challenge you to give a little something to at least one organization before midnight this #GivingTuesday, and if you can give more, please do it.
+Don’t wait.
+Not only will your donation be greatly appreciated, it could be doubled or tripled!
 Every little bit helps.
+Really.
+Especially now.